Psychological Healing

 I feel sorry for your clients unless their [sic] all cloistered monks and nuns, they only would be able to meet your ridged [sic] demands and I doubt they would agree with you.
 I will pray for your clients.
 No true saint charged for their [sic] spiritual advise [sic].

-The more you try to insult me, the more you reveal the depths of the very anger that blocks you from living a devout Christian life, and the more you prove the whole point of this website.
+The more you try to insult me, the more you reveal the depths of the very anger that blocks you from living a genuine Christian life, and the more you prove the whole point of this website.

 One day, on account of some fault which I had committed, my Divine Master gave me the following lesson.
 “Learn,” He said, “that I am a Holy Master and One that teaches holiness; I am pure and cannot endure the slightest stain.
 Therefore, thou must act with simplicity of heart and with an upright and pure intention in my presence.
 Know that I cannot endure the least want of straightforwardness, and I shall make thee understand that, if the excess of My love has led Me to constitute Myself thy Master, in order to teach and fashion thee after My manner and according to My designs, nevertheless I cannot bear tepid and cowardly souls, and, if I am gentle in bearing with thy weakness, I shall not be less severe and exact in correcting and punishing thy infidelities.”

-—Saint Margaret Mary,
+—Saint Margaret Mary Alacoque,

 Autobiography, 51.

-And in The Parable of the Talents (Matthew 25:14-30) Christ tells us what will happen to those who out of fear refuse to serve Him productively: not only are God’s gifts taken from them, but they lose everything else as well.
+Furthermore, in The Parable of the Talents (Matthew 25:14-30) Christ tells us what will happen to those who out of fear refuse to serve Him productively: not only are God’s gifts taken from them, but they lose everything else as well.

-Now, speaking about gifts from God, everything on this website is free of charge, and I say plainly that you don’t really need to pay me to learn how to fulfill the demands of Christ, if only you are willing to pray properly.
-And for those who do need to pay me, we have the words of Saint Paul himself: “A worker deserves his pay” (1 Timothy 5:18).
+Now, speaking about gifts from God, I don’t charge anyone for the privilege of reading this website; furthermore, I say plainly that you don’t really need to pay me for professional consultation to learn how to fulfill the demands of Christ, if only you are willing to pray properly.
+Nevertheless, when some individuals do pay me for my professional expertise, we have the words of Saint Paul himself (a very true saint): “A worker deserves his pay” (1 Timothy 5:18).

 Back to the list of questions